nicholaswilde/solar-battery-charger/test/blink/README.md

 # blink

-Blink the built in LED.
+Blink the built in LED without a delay.

 ## Hypothesis